THE BATTLE OF HARLEM HEIGHTS, 1776

 "In this book, David Price offers up a story within a story within a story.
 First, it is about the New York campaign of 1776 and its overall significance to the American Revolution.
 Second, it details the Battle of Harlem Heights, an all-too-overlooked engagement in which Patriot soldiers at last demonstrated their battlefield prowess against Europe’s finest, the British army.
 Finally, there is Price’s portrait of Colonel Thomas Knowlton, who fell of a mortal wound at that battle yet doubtless would have attained higher rank and garnered greater fame in service to the American cause had he survived.
 This enjoyable and well-researched read informs us well about this neglected battle and man.
 Looming over all this is George Washington, whose depiction runs like a golden thread throughout the narrative at each level.
 It is also gratifying to us that Price references Lloyd Garrison, contemporary New Jersey painter of the Revolution, with whom our Foundation has a longstanding and close association."

-—RICHARD J. KANE, SR., Chairman, Swan Historical Foundation, “dedicated to encouraging knowledge and appreciation of the American Revolution for the benefit of present and future generations”
+—RICHARD J. KANE, Lieutenant Colonel, U.S. Army, Retired, Chairman, Swan Historical Foundation, Inc., whose mission is to encourage knowledge and appreciation of the American Revolution for the benefit of present and future generations

 "David Price's fluid narrative is not only exciting but informative and thought-provoking.
 I highly recommend the Battle of Harlem Heights, 1776 as a must-read to understand this early American battlefield success in the Revolution.”

 —ROGER S. WILLIAMS, Vice-Chair, History Committee, National Society of the Sons of the American Revolution